-The Autonomous Community of Andalusia held a parliamentary election on Sunday, March 25, 2012.
+The Autonomous Community of Andalusia held an early parliamentary election on Sunday, March 22, 2015.
 An overview of the Andalusian proportional representation electoral system is presented here; Andalusia's party system will be reviewed in Part II of this presentation.

 In addition, autonomous community- and provincial-level results are available here (and also in CSV format) for the following Andalusian autonomic parliamentary elections:

 The election statistics presented in this space come from results published by the Andalusian Regional Government.

 Spanish legislative election results for Andalusia are available in Elections to the Spanish Congress of Deputies.